Cookie Consent Manager - Webflow Integration

 Select a CCM version and provide the following CMP configurations to set up the cookie banner:

-- CCM Version: Choose CCM Advanced for greater customization.
+• CCM Version: Choose CCM Advanced for greater customization.

-- CMP Script ID: Enter the unique CMP ID provided by TrustArc.
+• CMP Script ID: Enter the unique CMP ID provided by TrustArc.

-CMP Script Parameters: Enter additional parameters for customizing the CMP script
+• CMP Script Parameters: Enter additional parameters for customizing the CMP script.

-(Example for CCM Advanced:
+(Example for CCM Advanced: &c=teconsent&behavior=&country=us&js=nj&noticeType=bb&gtm=1&pcookie)

-(OPTIONAL) You can enable the Display Cookie Preferences Link feature.
+(Optional) Enable the Display Cookie Preferences Link feature.

-teconsentID in the website’s footer link, which matches the configuration in the CMP Script Parameters field.
+Alternatively, use the website editor to add an element with the teconsent ID in the website's footer link, matching the configuration in the CMP Script Parameters field.

 Enable Standard Event Listener to fire custom events for Google Tag Manager (GTM) when consent is given in the dataLayer variable.